kawinpromsopa/terraform-as-a-code/README.md

 AWS Account

-* Permission to create of resource services to provistion
+* Permission to create of resource services to provision
 * AWS credentials and region exported